Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-6.md

 - **Information grouping and classification**: After you must have settled for an area in which you want to focus your article on, the next logical step is to note down what each section of the article contains and what are their sub-sections.
 This would create a logical hierarchy and a seamless way for users to understand your thought process, the information you wish to impact on them, and how each sub-section relates to the main section.

 - **Proper labeling and taxonomy**: Create a clear and concise label that leaves no room for ambiguity.
   Users should understand what your label means at the first read without having to guess second what that section is all about.

 - **Define hierarchy and navigation structure**: Rank information based on its importance to the readers.
 A user who intends to read an article on a particular topic has a particular pain point they are trying to solve.

   Your duty is to instinctively know what that information is and place it where it would serve them best.
 You should also consider the best navigation structure for your content that would serve users well without any frustration, whether it is a table of content or another navigation style.

 - **Gather feedback and iterate**: Be sure to test your article /documentation with real users as well as your fellow technical writers to gather insight on what you have done right and what needs to be adjusted, and iterate based on feedback obtained.

-#### \*\*Information architecture principles to consider when drafting your technical documentation
+#### Information architecture principles to consider when drafting your technical documentation

 Crafting effective information architecture is not a game of chance.
 It's a disciplined process guided by established principles and methodologies.

 It starts with a deep understanding of the application, content, and organizational goals, followed by the consistent application of established principles throughout the process.

 {{< callout context="tip" title="Robert Cormier says - “The beautiful part of writing is that you don't have to get it right the first time, unlike, say, a brain surgeon.
 You can always do it better; find the exact word, the apt phrase, the leaping simile." icon="rocket" >}} {{< /callout >}}
 The principle of Information Architecture was first proposed by Dan Brown in 2010.
 We must consider the following when building Information Architecture.

 - **The principle of objects**: Content should be viewed as a living and breathing document with unique characteristics, lifecycle, behaviors, and attributes.

 Content is more than just static text as each piece of information evolves from creation to publication, revision, and eventual removal when it has served its use.
 Treating content as living objects lets you ensure it remains relevant and accessible with the overall information system structure.

 - **The principle of choices**: Overloading users with too much information leads to a bad user experience.
 Humans have a short attention span; therefore, ‌ create pages that offer meaningful choices to users without them having to stress their brain.

-It ‌ relates to applications and websites but could also be helpful when writing technical documents.
+It relates to applications and websites but could also be helpful when writing technical documents.

 - **The principle of disclosure**: Present users with just enough information they can understand at a stretch and let them decide if they want to explore further.

 So technical articles often have an external link for readers who want to dive deeper.
 In summary, embrace a progressive disclosure approach by gradually unveiling more information as users dictate interest.

 - **The principle of exemplars**: Some sections are not self-explanatory for an average user when writing technical documents.
 Provide examples as an image to exemplify the content as images are more visually appealing than text, and your readers will grasp the initial text easily afterwards.

 - **The principle of first doors**: Not all users will get to read your article right from the start as some of your audience could come in contact with it through optimized keyword search.

 Therefore, provide a welcoming experience at every point with relevant information and clear navigation that would make the site accessible to them.

 - **The principle of multiple classification**: Accommodate diverse User preferences by providing multiple ways for users to search the content on your site. factoring keyword searches, top-level menus, and intuitive browsing mechanisms are some ways of doing this, but some users might wish to browse or move through the hierarchy, so make sure your information architecture meets their needs.